Remsen, Iowa

 Remsen is a city in Plymouth County, Iowa, United States.
 The population was 1,678 at the time of the 2020 census.

 History

-During Prohibition, Remsen was a major player in the brewing, transporting and sale of illegal alcohol.
-Its location adjacent to larger midwestern cities and the amount of farmland between homes made it a perfect area to make moonshine.
-Much of the moonshine produced ended up in one of two other Iowa cities: Sioux City or Pocahontas.

 On July 4, 1936, a massive fire destroyed 15 homes and 18 buildings that housed 38 businesses.
 The fire started when a couple young kids, never identified, were playing with fireworks when a nearby tent caught fire.
 With the winds and extreme heat, the fire was out of control within minutes.
 This resulted in an all-night battle for nearby fire departments.
 This led to the 84 year long ban of fireworks in Iowa.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.27 sqmi, all land.